-In most impact categories (ODP, AP, EP, POCP, ADPE, ADPF) the production stage has the main contribution to the overall impact.
-For these categories the main contributor in the production stage is the Raw material supply with a share of 64-87% of total impacts from the production stage.
+In the other 6 impact categories (ODP, AP, EP, POCP, ADPE, ADPF) the production stage has the main contribution to the overall impact.
+For these categories the main contributor of the total impact of the production stage is the raw material extraction and processing.